 The student must have an active, unrestricted LPN license in Washington State and 500 hours of employment experience as an LPN, verified by either documented work hours or a letter from your supervisor with a signature.
 Students will be required to pass a national and local background check with a result of No Record on File in order to continue in the program.
-Students must have current CPR for the Healthcare Provider training that includes adult, child, and infant, and AED under the guidelines of the American Heart Association (online CPR course not accepted).
+Students must have current CPR for the Healthcare Provider training that includes adult, child, infant, and AED under the guidelines of the American Heart Association.
+Online CPR courses are not accepted.

 All AAS-T degrees must have a minimum of 20 credits of transferable general education.
 These credits replace the academic courses required for the AAT degree.
 Required credits include:

 Students pursuing an AAT or AAS-T degree must complete all College degree requirements prior to graduation.
 This includes courses that meet the capstone project, diversity, and computer literacy requirements.